 At time of writing, the base rate sits at 0.1% and has done since March 2020 when we first went into lockdown early on in the Coronavirus pandemic.

 The cuts, which have been introduced in response to the upheaval of the Coronavirus crisis, are bad news for savers who will be earning less from their nest eggs.
 However, the rates also represent a possible saving for borrowers.
 So, if you are considering buying a property, remortgaging or looking into development finance, now could be the right time.

-What Have Mortgage Interest Rates Been in the Past?
+What are the Historic Mortgage Rates in the UK?